coronalabs/corona-docs-plugins/gpgs/index.markdown

 </div>
 <div class="docs-tip-inner-right">

-This documentation outlines the legacy Google Play Games Services plugin, primarily intended for Android games using still using multiplayer.
+This documentation outlines the legacy Google Play Games Services plugin, primarily intended for Android games still using multiplayer.
 For new Android games, you should use [Google Play Games Services v2][plugin.gpgs2] plugin.

 </div>
 </div>